Code-Institute-Submissions/dublin_intercambio/README.md

 2. I also tested my code using the validator tools for both my HTML [W3C HTML Validator Tool](https://validator.w3.org/) and CSS [W3C CSS Validator Tool](https://validator.w3.org/).
 Running my code through these tools highlighted a few issues with syntax which were fixed at the time and pushed as bug fixes.

-Screen shots of the validator results can be viewed below.
-As you can seee from the screen shot there was only one error detected.
-I had discussed this point with my mentor previously and he advised me to add this particular style to overide a style that was being added by the user agent stylesheet that was adding.
-Adding this class fixed the white space issue but is showing up as an error in the CSS validator [W3C CSS Validator Tool](https://validator.w3.org/).
+Screen shots of the validator results can be viewed below, as you can see there were no errors detected.

 ### HTML reports
 * ![HTML Validation Report - Home](documentation/validation/html_validator_results_homepage.png)